fasttime/Polytype/readme.md

 The minimum supported TypeScript version is 3.5.

+Bundlers and other tools that process uncompressed Polytype source files are required to parse ECMAScript 2017 or higher syntax.

 In the current version of the Edge browser, the JavaScript engine Chakra still contains [a serious bug](https://github.com/Microsoft/ChakraCore/issues/5883) that can produce incorrect results when the `instanceof` operator is used with bound functions after Polytype has been loaded.